AugurProject/augur-walkthrough/portfolio.md

 ## Reporting

 Currently this section is for claiming ETH/REP reporting fees from fee window participation tokens, initial reports/dispute crowdsourcers of non-forked markets.
-If a forked market exists and the user has claimable ETH/REP in it, a Forked Market card should be displayed under the Claim button for non-forked markets, and the user should be able to click the Claim button to migrate those fees to the corresponding child universe.
+If a forked market exists and the user has claimable ETH/REP in it, a Forked Market card will be displayed under the Claim button for non-forked markets, and the user should be able to click the Claim button to migrate those fees to the corresponding child universe.

+#### Settlement Fees
 Use multiple users to create positions on a market and have open orders so those positions can be closed.
 For example, on a binary market use three users:
 * User1 creates buy open order for 100 shares at .1
 * User2 takes that order
 * User1 creates sell open order for 100 shares at .5
 * User2 closes position therefore taking that order

+#### Getting REP
+For resporters to get their REP the market has to be in awaiting finalization or finalized.
+Reporters get a portion of the settlement fees on the fee window they report in.

 ### Participation Tokens

+- [x] Verify user can claim correct amount of paricipation tokens on one fee window
 - [x] Verify user can claim the correct amount of participation tokens when they have participation tokens across multiple fee windows

 ### Designated Reporters